centiservice/mats3_site/_docs/B-Intro-05-devops-happiness.md

 classes: wide
 ---

-Mats aims to please both developers, and folks that need to handle the system when it runs in production - which may or may not be the same developers, or dedicated operations personnel.
+Mats aims to please both the developers making a distributed system, and the folks that need to handle the system when it runs in production - which may or may not be the same developers, or dedicated operations personnel.

 Wrt. development, Mats has multiple features for making it a pleasure to communicate between services in a messaging fashion, providing a simple API.

 Wrt. operations, the features mainly revolves about robustness, traceability, metrics, introspection, and handling of dead letters.

 ### Transactional processing

-Initation, and each stage, is executed within a transaction, spanning both the message broker and DB.
+Initiations, and each stage processing, is executed within a transaction, spanning both the message broker and DB.
 This means that for a stage, the reception of a message, processing of the message including db changes, and sending of an outgoing message, are all done, or none of it is done.
-This means that the system is extremely robust: Once you've managed to get an initation onto the Mats Fabric, it will go through _or_ end up on a dead letter queue.
+This means that the system is extremely robust: Once you've managed to initiate a Mats Flow onto the Mats Fabric, i.e. sent the first message, it will go through and finish on the Terminator, _or_ end up on a dead letter queue.
 In no way it is possible to lose the Mats Flow without trace.

 Rebooting machines, deploying new versions, scaling up and down, and crashes, are handled without any issue.